 August 17, 2016

-Authored by: Bryan Cave, Merrit Jones and Brandon Neuschafer
+Authored by: BCLP, Merrit Jones and Brandon Neuschafer

 The Food and Drug Administration (FDA) says its final rule allowing outside groups to evaluate food additive risks will streamline its “Generally Recognized as Safe” (GRAS) reviews.